 Bookshelf

 I've created this section to explore convergences in literature, art, and science, embracing a position of radical holism; a cognitive tool I use to reimagine seemingly opposing ideas and topics, exposing their commonalities.
-I do this by first reframing everything as storytelling.
+I do this by first reframing everything as storytelling, where we don't pursue truth but coherence.
 Conflicts are then merely ploys to drive the narrative forward.
 Somewhere, sometime, it all works out.
+The best stories are the ones that can be lived--that we read and write and fade into.
+Storytelling, as such, is our pursuit of these possibilities.

 “There are only two or three human stories, and they go on repeating themselves as fiercely as if they had never happened before.” ― Willa Cather, O Pioneers!

-Take, for example, Russian nesting dolls as an analogy.
+Take Russian nesting dolls as an additional analogy.
 There's a single doll or figurine but look closely and it's also many dolls.
 The largest doll contains successively smaller versions of itself.
-Each version may appear subtly different, yet they are members of a class, like a family, united by a common theme, though the theme is not in one doll.
-The theme is abstract, an aggregate or approximation.
+Each version may appear subtly different, yet they are members of a class, like a family, united by a common theme, though the theme is not defined by a single doll.
+The theme is abstract.
+It is an aggregate or approximation.
 It is, in a sense, a model.
-So, is it the theme or the variation that is the point?
-It would seem as though the theme is always the goal.
-Each doll points to the generative model, and that is our goal.
-That's the road we must travel, hopping from individual to individual in search of our common narrative.
+Each doll belongs to a distribution.
+So, what about the grand distribution in the case of human experience.
+What is meaning?
+How do we find purpose in the world?
+What are minds?
+What is consciousness?
+Are my choices truly free?
+On this road, we must travel from individual to individual, model to model, and possibility to possibility in search of our common, human narrative.
+I developed this section as a series of articles inspired by my idiosyncratic book selections.
+I will read anything without judgement in search of what unites us.
+If it is meaningful to someone, it is part of the distribution.
+Let's prepare for the path ahead.

 Battling the illusion